High speed train in Italy /1 – Overview

 The ETR 675, also known as the EVO, is the non-tilting version of Alstom’s Pendolino family.
 This choice is dictated by NTV-Italo’s policy of extending its network to cities outside the high-speed network, such as Bolzano and Treviso.
 The EVO trainset can run on high speed lines but with a maximum speed of 250km/h.
 It is more common in northern Italy.

-Other rolling stock from foreign operators that runs in France (past and present)
+Other rolling stock from foreign operators that runs in Italy (past and present)

 TGV-Réseau